Complex eigenvalues and eigenvectors

 ZEigVAL(R1, check, iter, prec): returns a 3 × n array, where n = the number of rows/columns in the square array R1.
 The first two rows of the output consist of the real and imaginary parts of the n eigenvalues of the square matrix A corresponding to the data in R1.
 Also, the third row of the output consists of the values det(A− λI) for each eigenvalue λ where I is the n × n identity matrix.

-If check = TRUE (default), then the output is as described above; if check = FALSE then only the first two rows of the output are returned.
+If check = TRUE (default), then the output is as described above; otherwise, only the first two rows of the output are returned.

 If iter > 0 then an additional binary divide-and-conquer algorithm is applied to the real eigenvalues to improve their precision (i.e. potentially reduce the values in the last row of the output). iter = the maximum number of iterations of this algorithm (default 200).